- 32-minute outage from a failover test of infrastructure built to prevent outages

 Unfortunately, during this failover test we inadvertently caused a production outage.
 The test exposed a network pathing configuration issue in the secondary side that prevented it from properly functioning as the primary facility.

-The root cause was a network path configuration issue in the secondary Internet edge facility.
-The secondary had been designed to route traffic alongside the primary in a shared HA architecture (High Availability architecture — a design where two or more facilities share load simultaneously, rather than one being idle as a hot standby, which keeps the secondary warm but means it must be capable of handling full load independently at any moment), but its specific network routing configuration was never validated for the scenario where it had to handle all traffic alone.
+The root cause was a network path configuration issue in the secondary facility.
+The secondary had been designed to route traffic alongside the primary in a shared active-active HA architecture (a design where both primary and secondary systems handle live traffic simultaneously — keeps the secondary warm but means it must be capable of handling full load independently at any moment), but its specific network routing configuration was never validated for the scenario where it had to handle all traffic alone.
 This is the subtle trap of active-active HA: a facility can route 50% of traffic flawlessly for six months and still fail when asked to route 100%, because some of its internal network paths — BGP routes (Border Gateway Protocol routes — the routing table entries that tell the internet how to reach GitHub's network, which must be correctly configured on edge routers to announce GitHub's IP prefixes to the global internet) in particular — were only configured to work in the context of the primary being present.
-The facility was a co-pilot that had never practiced landing the plane alone.
+The facility was a co-pilot that had never practised landing the plane alone.

 Problem

-At 17:39 UTC on June 29, 2023, GitHub engineers begin a planned live validation of the secondary Internet edge facility by shifting all traffic away from the primary.
-Within seconds, parts of North America (especially the US East Coast) and South America begin experiencing connectivity failures to GitHub.
+At 17:39 UTC on June 29, GitHub engineers shift all traffic to the secondary facility.
+Within seconds, parts of North America and South America begin experiencing connectivity failures.
+The secondary's network path configuration is broken for the solo-primary role.

 Cause